Customer satisfaction and complaint resolution

 If your complaint is about a product or service provided by Verassure, then you may ask to speak with the Manager at the Verassure office where your service is being handled.
 The Manager will review your complaint and if needed, will discuss the matter with senior management in an effort to resolve your complaint.

-If your complaint is about a claims issue, then you may escalate your complaint to the Claims Director at the office where your Claim is being handled.
+If your complaint is about a claims issue, then you may ask to speak with and escalate your complaint to the Claims Director at the office where your Claim is being handled.
 The Claims Director will review your complaint and if needed, will discuss the matter with senior management in an effort to resolve your complaint.

-Step 3 - Contact our Office of the Ombudsperson
+Step 3 – Contact our Complaints Resolution Office

-If your complaint or concern has not been resolved to your satisfaction after speaking with the Manager or Claims Director, you may contact our Office of the Ombudsperson.
+If your complaint or concern has not been resolved to your satisfaction after speaking with the Manager or Claims Director, you may contact our Complaints Resolution Office.
 They will acknowledge receipt of your complaint or concern within two business days, and an investigation into your concerns will begin.

-You may reach our Office of the Ombudsperson at:
+You may reach our Complaints Resolution Office at:

-If you are in the province of Quebec, you may reach our Office of the Ombudsperson at:
+If you are in the province of Quebec, you may reach our Complaints Resolution Office at:

-Our Office of the Ombudsperson will conduct an investigation and ensure your complaint or concern has been diligently, objectively, and fairly considered.
+Our Complaints Resolution Office will conduct an investigation and ensure your complaint or concern has been diligently, objectively, and fairly considered.

-If you contact our Office of the Ombudsperson before you have completed the first two steps above, they will refer your complaint to the representative closest to the source of the issue for review and response.
+If you contact our Complaints Resolution Office before you have completed the first two steps above, they will refer your complaint to the representative closest to the source of the issue for review and response.

 Step 4 – Contact an independent dispute resolution organization

-If our Office of the Ombudsman is unable to resolve your complaint or concern to your satisfaction, it will provide you with a final position letter explaining Verassure’s position.
-You will be advised that you may escalate your complaint outside of Verassure to the General Insurance OmbudService (“GIO”) for dispute resolution.
+If our Complaints Resolution Office is unable to resolve your complaint or concern to your satisfaction, it will provide you with a final position letter explaining Verassure's position.
+You will be advised that you may escalate your complaint outside of Verassure to the General Insurance OmbudService ("GIO") for dispute resolution.

 The GIO is an independent organization that assists Canadian consumers with most disputes concerning their home, auto, or business insurance that they have been unable to resolve with their insurer.
 For more information about the GIO, visit their website at http://www.giocanada.org/ or call toll free at the following numbers:

 For Quebec customers.
-If you are not satisfied with the result of the examination of your complaint or with the examination itself, you may ask our Office of the Ombudsperson to transfer your file to the Autorité des marches financiers (“AMF”).
+If you are not satisfied with the result of the examination of your complaint or with the examination itself, you may ask our Complaints Resolution Office to transfer your file to the Autorité des marches financiers ("AMF").
 You may exercise this right only upon the expiry of the maximum time limit allowed for obtaining a final answer, but without exceeding a period of one year following receipt of this answer.
 The transferred file shall include all the documents regarding the complaint.
 The AMF examines all complaints received and may recommend mediation if deemed advisable and the parties agree.
 Please note that the AMF does not provide monetary compensation with respect to consumer claims (other than cases covered under its specific programs).
-Compliance with the rules governing the protection of personal information shall remain the responsibility of our Office of the Ombudsperson.
+Compliance with the rules governing the protection of personal information shall remain the responsibility of our Complaints Resolution Office.

 Financial Consumer Agency of Canada

-If you have a complaint specifically about Verassure’s complaints procedure or about how Verassure handled your concern, you may contact the Financial Consumer Agency of Canada.
-The Financial Consumer Agency of Canada (“FCAC”) is an independent government body responsible for supervising financial institutions to ensure they comply with federal consumer provisions relating to insurance and other financial services.
-The FCAC does not become involved in individual disputes, as its obligation is to ensure the institutions comply with the law.
+If you have a complaint specifically about Verassure Insurance's complaints procedure or about how Verassure handled your concern, you may contact the Financial Consumer Agency of Canada.
+The Financial Consumer Agency of Canada ("FCAC") supervises all federally regulated financial institutions, which includes federally regulated insurance companies, for compliance with federal consumer protection laws, including the requirement to have a complaint-handling process in place.
+FCAC does not resolve individual complaints.